End of Summer Lawn and Tree Care Tips

 Watering early in the day will allow the water to penetrate deep into the soil before evaporating.
 This will encourage deeper root growth, which is important for a healthy lawn.

 Fertilizing your lawn helps it to better absorb nutrients and moisture.
 It's best to fertilize your lawn in late summer or early fall, so that it has time to green up before winter sets in.

 Hot summers can leave lawns susceptible to insect infestations and disease.
 Bugs like fire ants, fleas, chinch bugs, and mosquitoes thrive in hot weather.
 Some of these insects won’t just ruin your family’s time outside, they’ll ruin your lawn as well.
 If this happens to you, learn more about our insect and disease control treatments & get protected today.

 Aerate Your Lawn

-The summer sun makes the soil of your yard compact, making it hard for water, air, nutrients, and fertilizer to get to the roots of your grass.
-Aeration will loosen up your soil, making it so your roots have access to what it needs to thrive.
+The summer sun and heat make the soil of your yard compact, making it hard for water, air, nutrients, and fertilizer to get to the roots of your grass.
+Aerating your lawn will reduce compaction, improve drainage, and increase the effectiveness of your fertilizer.

 Water Trees Slowly

 Sunny days make watering your trees seem like a quick and easy task, but beware!
 Watering your trees too quickly can cause the water to run off before it has a chance to soak in.
 Instead, water your trees slowly and deeply to encourage deep root growth.

 Mulching helps protect your tree’s roots from heat and drought stress, as well as provides nutrients for the tree.
 Apply mulch around the base of your tree, making sure not to mound it up against the trunk.
 The ideal depth is 2-inches to 4-inches.